 Under Italian tax law, any entity (eg, a company or a partnership) is deemed to be resident in Italy if, for the greater part of the tax period, either its legal seat (sede legale), its main business purpose (oggetto principale) or its place of effective management (sede dell’amministrazione) is in Italy.

-Although the concept of "place of effective management" is not defined in Italian law, it is generally identified with the place where the key management and commercial decisions that are necessary for the entity’s activity, as a whole, are in substance made.
+Although the concept of "place of effective management" is not defined in Italian law, it is generally identified as the place where the key management and commercial decisions that are necessary for the entity’s activity, as a whole, are made in substance.

-Tax-resident corporate entities (ie, limited liability companies, joint stock companies and companies limited by shares), as well as non-tax resident entities, are subject to corporate income tax (IRES) at a rate of 24%.
-Banks and other financial intermediaries, except for asset management companies and brokerage companies, are subject to a surtax of 3.5%.
+Tax-resident corporate entities (ie, limited liability companies, joint stock companies and companies limited by shares), as well as non-tax-resident entities, are subject to corporate income tax (IRES) at a rate of 24%.
+Banks and other financial intermediaries are subject to a surtax of 3.5%, except for asset management companies and financial brokerage companies.

 Tax-resident commercial partnerships – ie, limited partnerships (società in accomandita semplice) and general partnerships (società in nome collettivo) – are treated as fiscally "transparent" entities for tax purposes.
 Their taxable income, calculated at the level of the partnership, is allocated to the partners proportionally to their contributions in the partnership or, if otherwise established in the by-laws or by a separate agreement, according to their profit entitlements and regardless of the actual distribution of profits.

 Resident companies, as well as resident commercial partnerships, are also subject to Italian local operating profit tax (IRAP) applied at a variable rate starting from 3.9% (the IRAP rate depends, inter alia, on the kind of activities performed and on the regions where the entities operate) on a taxable base equal to the "operating profits" (net value of production) as shown in the profit and loss account.